This post may contain affiliate links. It is a way for this site to earn advertising fees by linking to certain products and/or services.

 When you hear Goat Yoga, what do you think?
 Yep.
 It’s humans doing yoga as goats jump on them and nibble at their hair.
 No joke.
 I know I may sound crazy right now, but it was really a lot of fun.
-I am not very experienced in yoga.
-I enjoy watching YouTube video classes and I have taken a class at the gym a time or two, but I am very much a beginner.
+Trust me, when I say that I am not very experienced in yoga.
+YouTube has been my main instructor and I have taken a class at the gym a time or two, but I am very much a beginner.

 That doesn’t seem to matter when goats are involved.
 The class was fairly large and we were spread out in two long rows.
 It was a mix of different levels of expertise, but when a goat comes to kiss your face (or eat your nose?) even the most experienced yogi will crumble in laughter.
 I dare you to try holding a plank position while a goat stands on your back and eats a strand of your hair.

 The event was held by a company called Shenanigoats Yoga and they have some of the cutest, cuddly goats you have ever seen.
 They don’t have a website, but you should check out their Facebook page to see more photos.

 Yes, that goat is eating my hair.

 Soda Shop Stop